sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

 -  represented

-   -  in an artifact repository
+   -  in a project repository

       -  defined in code (datascript object)